 Sexual harassment can be physical and psychological in nature.
 An aggregation of incidents can constitute sexual harassment even if one of the incidents considered on its own would not be harassing.

-Other workplace harassment is verbal or physical conduct that insults or shows hostility or aversion toward an individual because of the individual’s class (including age, ethnicity, color, national origin, ancestry, religion, sex, sexual orientation, and any other status protected by law).
+Other workplace harassment is verbal or physical conduct that insults or shows hostility or aversion toward an individual because of the individual’s class (including age, race, ethnicity, color, national origin, ancestry, religion, sex, sexual orientation, and any other status protected by law).